 Fractional Odds

 Fractional odds are quoted as L/W, L:W or L-W. From a gambler’s perspective these odds reflect the net winnings relative to the stake.
 For example, fractional odds of 5/1 imply that the gambler stands to make a profit of 50 on a stake of 10.
 In addition to the profit, a winning gambler gets the stake back too.
-So, in the previous scenario, the gambler would receive a total of 60.
+In the previous scenario, the gambler would receive a total of 60.
 Conversely, factional odds of 1/2 would pay out 10 for a stake of 20.
 Odds of 1/1 are known as “even odds” or “even money”, and will pay out the same amount as was wagered.

 The numerator and denominator in fractional odds are always integers.